danielgallagher0/bluetooth-hci/README.md

 This crate currently for illustrative purposes only, it is NOT intended to implement the Bluetooth specification or provide a Rust interface to generic BLE chips.
 It is, however, intended to show how one such implementation could be organized.
+Comments and critiques are welcome!

 ## Implementation

 This crate defines a trait (`Controller`) that should be implemented for a specific BLE chip.
-Once that trait is implemented, the functions from the `hci` module can be used to write to the chip.
-The implementation of `read` should use `event::parse_event` to convert data into BLE events.
+Any implementor can then be used as a `host::uart::Hci` to read and write to the chip.

 ## Supported Events